hzeller/rpi-rgb-led-matrix/README.md

 The demo-main.cc **example code** using this library is released to the public domain.

-## NOTICE: Wiring change on 2015-07-19

-The wiring to connect the RPi and the Hub75 changed on 2015-07-19 to provide improved output quality.
-If you have an existing wiring from an earlier version of this library, provide

-    DEFINE+=-DRGB_CLASSIC_PINOUT make

-to the compilation to make the old wiring work.
-Better yet, consider changing the wiring as it provides a much more stable image.
-See table below for wiring.

 Overview
 --------
 The 32x32 or 16x32 RGB LED matrix panels can be scored at [Sparkfun][sparkfun],